AlgoritmiNarvik/AI-Powered-Musical-Madness/Songs/lyrics/ConceptAlbum-SyntaxOfSorrow.md

 ### Outro:
 In this syntax, we'll grow
 Let's rewrite the world, you know
-Code me, maybe, let's go
+Code me, maybe, let's code

 ## 2. "algorithmic Molly"
 *Style: Moody, driving post-punk with a touch of euphoria*